guofei-tju/HyperPhS/README.md

 The HLM, RLM, and External datasets were adopted from [1],[2].

-## Access Processed Text Embedding Data
+## Access processed text embedding data

 The processed text embedding data is available via Zenodo: https://doi.org/10.5281/zenodo.13901634